johnsto/ocrpdf/goscan2pdf/README.md

 Converting a scanned image is as simple as:

-`ocrpdf scan.jpg`
+`goscan2pdf scan.jpg`

-By default, `ocrpdf` will take the filename name of the first input scan as the output document name, in this case, `scan.pdf`.
+By default, `goscan2pdf` will take the filename name of the first input scan as the output document name, in this case, `scan.pdf`.

-You can also specify a document size, output filename, document title, enable compression and specify multiple pages:
+You can also specify a document size, document title, enable compression, multiple pages and the output filename:

-    ocrpdf -s letter \
+    goscan2pdf -s letter \
-           -o taxes.pdf \
     	       -t "2015 Taxes" \
                --compress \
-           taxes1.jpg taxes2.jpg taxes3.jpg
+               taxes1.jpg taxes2.jpg taxes3.jpg \
+	       taxes.pdf

 See `--help` for a listing of all available options.